The Captive (painting): History

 The pose of the model in Wright's first painting is the same as that used by Michelangelo when painting The Creation of Adam on the ceiling of the Sistine Chapel.
 And the first captive painting was made by Wright while in Rome in 1774.
 After its completion he had to import it back into Britain; Llewellyn Jewitt records that he nearly imported it free of tax but a late objection obliged him to pay import tax.
 The debate focused on whether the sitter was Roman and it was argued that the sitter should have been better dressed.

 The first painting was made into a stipple engraving by Thomas Ryder in 1779 and it was published by John and Josiah Boydell in 1786.
 However an earlier mezzotint engraving by John Raphael Smith of the later 1778 painting had been commissioned by John Milnes after he bought the painting at a Royal Academy show.
 Milnes obtained a print of every Wright painting that he could, but the print that he commissioned of his own painting was limited to just twenty copies before the plate was destroyed.
 This engraving is now exceptionally rare and is only available in a small number of British institutions and none abroad.

-Inspired by
+Inspiration

 The Captive paintings were inspired by Laurence Sterne's novel, but Wright's paintings have inspired other works.
 In 2012, Derby Museum commissioned the British artist Emma Tooth to create a painting based on Wright's paintings.
 She chose to mimic the construction of The Captive.
 She took the classical pose of the captive in Wright's version and moved it to a modern man who has chosen to waste his time in front of the television.
 Tooth noted that the man in the painting (and the model) has "don’t count the days, make the days count" tattooed on his chest.